Baggage Shipping to Australia

 Australia requires a B534 form (provided by Send My Bag) to be completed in order for personal effects to be cleared into the country.
-Send My Bag is not aware of any value limits for Personal Effects, provided they are being sent to/from the owner and have been in their possession for a period of 6 months or more.
 At present, Australian customs also require a copy of the receiver’s passport.
-Please send a copy of this to Send My Bag Customer Service prior to the bag being collected.
+You will have the ability to upload a copy of the consignee's passport from within your Send My Bag account.

 Any shipments containing restricted items such as foodstuffs, seeds/nuts or wooden products may result in the items having to be cleared via Australian quarantine, which can result in customs delays and additional charges.